 - U.S. citizens, permanent residents, or DREAMers

-- Sophomore and junior STEM majors interested in going to graduate school
+- Program is designed for Sophomore and Junior STEM majors interested in going to STEM graduate school programs

 1) I have more questions, who can I ask?